dNikolikj/dNikolikj/README.md

 ## 🔹 Repository 2: JavaScript Map your workouts App

-📍 Built a location-based workout tracking app using HTML, CSS, and JavaScript.
+📍 Collaborated on a location-based workout tracking app using HTML, CSS, and JavaScript.

 :running_woman: Tracking of running and cycling workouts